JerryHol/bhconfig/README.md

   - large charms added ping only if filtlvl 0 or 1 with tier 6
 - Magic Amulets
   - magic amulets show green dot if craft level = 90 or more
-  - magic amulets Ping if filter level 0, just map box if filter level 0 and 1 and tier 5
+  - magic amulets Ping if filter level 0 and tier 5
-  - magic amulets orange dot and ping for magic amulets ilvl 88+ for filter levels 0 and 1 and Tier 5
+  - magic amulets ping if filter level 1 and tier 6
-  - magic amulets orange dot and map box but no ping ilvl 88+ for filter level 2 and tier 5
+  - magic amulets ilvl 88+ ping if filter level 1 and tier 5

 * Rare items:
 - Tier 4